 Message Severity Description Action The System %1 encountered a POST Error. (%1 = CIM_ComputerSystem.
 ElementName) Error A POST error has occurred.
-(Sensor = ABR Status) Make sure the server meets the minimum configuration to start (see "Solving undetermined problems" on page 128).
-Recover the UEFI firmware from the backup page: a.
-Restart the server. b.
+(Sensor = Firmware Error) Make sure the server meets the minimum configuration to start (see "Solving undetermined problems" on page 121).
+Elementivarile) 2.
+Update the UEFI firmware on the primary page.
+Important: Some cluster solutions require specific code levels or coordinated code updates.
+If the device is part of a cluster solution, verify that the latest level of code is supported for the cluster solution before you update the code.
+(Trained service technician only) Replace the system board.
+Note: Make sure the technician refreshes the VPD.
+The System %1 encountered a POST Error. (%1 = CIM_ComputerSystem.
+Error A POST error has occurred.
+(Sensor = ABR Status) Make sure the server meets the minimum configuration to start (see "Solving undetermined problems" on page 121).
+ElementName) Recover the UEFI firmware from the backup page: a.
+Restart the server.b.
 At the prompt, press F3 to recover the firmware.
 3. Update the UEFI firmware to the latest level.
 Important: Some cluster solutions require specific code levels or coordinated code updates.
 If the device is part of a cluster solution, verify that the latest level of code is supported for the cluster solution before you update the code.

+- · Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - · See Chapter 4, "Parts listing, Type 7377 server," on page 125 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.

-Watchdog %1 Failed to Capture Screen.
-Error An operating-system error has occurred, and the screen capture failed.
-Reconfigure the watchdog timer to a higher value. (%1 = OS Watchdog or Loader Watchdog) 2.
-Make sure that the IMM Ethernet over USB interface is enabled.
+Message Severity Description Action Watchdog %1 Failed to Capture Screen. (%1 = OS Watchdog or Error An operating-system error has occurred, and the screen capture failed.
+Reconfigure the watchdog timer to a higher value.
+Make sure that the IMM Loader Watchdog) Ethernet over USB interface is enabled.
 Reinstall the RNDIS or cdc_ether device driver for the operating system.
 4. Disable the watchdog.
-Check the integrity of the installed operating system.
+5. Check the integrity of the installed operating system.
 6. Update the IMM firmware.
 Important: Some cluster solutions require specific code levels or coordinated code updates.
 If the device is part of a cluster solution, verify that the latest level of code is supported for the cluster solution before you update the code.

-- · Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - · See Chapter 4, "Parts listing, Type 7376 server," on page 131 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.

-Message Severity Description Action Watchdog %1 Screen Capture Occurred. (%1 = OS Watchdog or Loader Watchdog) Error An operating-system error has occurred, and the screen capture was successful.
+Watchdog %1 Screen Capture Occurred. (%1 = OS Watchdog or Loader Watchdog) Error An operating-system error has occurred, and the screen capture was successful.
 Reconfigure the watchdog timer to a higher value.
-Make sure that the IMM The material LOD into feet in Ethernet over USB interface is enabled.
+Make sure that the IMM Ethernet over USB interface is enabled.
 Reinstall the RNDIS or cdc_ether device driver for the operating system.
 4. Disable the watchdog.
 Check the integrity of the installed operating system.
-Invalid or Unsupported firmware or software was detected on System n. (n = system serial number) Error Error IMM firmware failover has occurred and IMM has reverted to a previous version of the firmware.
+Invalid or Unsupported firmware or software was detected on System n. (n = system serial number) Error IMM firmware failover has occurred and IMM has reverted to a previous version of the firmware.
 Check the IBM support website for an applicable firmware update that applies to the rack server.
-2. Reboot IMM and verify the IMM is running correct firmware level after firmware update.
+Reboot IMM and verify the IMM is running correct firmware level after firmware update.